-We invite Church members to create a Church Account and request their own blessing.
-The blessing will be delivered through the requester’s Church Account and will become accessible wherever he or she may be serving or stationed.
+No. Living blessing recipients should request their own blessing.
+The blessing will be delivered through the requester’s Church account and will be accessible wherever he or she may be serving or stationed.

 Because of the sacred nature of patriarchal blessings, each blessing request is carefully researched and verified by a member of the staff at the Church History Library.
-Information on your membership record is cross-checked with the information in the header of the patriarchal blessing’s hard-copy record.
 Depending on the circumstances in which the blessing was given and recorded, significant research may be required.
-We will contact you if we have questions or concerns.
-We prioritize the fulfillment of requests for personal blessings.
-The time frame for fulfilling your request may be several days to several months, depending on the circumstances.
-The request page in your Church Account will be updated periodically with notifications.
+Additionally, we prioritize requests for personal blessings.
+The request page in your Church account will be updated with notifications within one month of your request.
 We appreciate your patience as we seek to honor your requests.

-Please remember that if you have recently received a patriarchal blessing, you will need to wait until you receive a paper copy of your blessing before you request an electronic copy.
-Patriarchs need time to transcribe and send a copy of your patriarchal blessing to the Church History Library before it becomes available electronically.
+Please remember that if you have recently received your patriarchal blessing, you will need to wait until you receive a paper copy of your blessing before you request an electronic copy.
+Patriarchs need time to transcribe and submit a copy of your patriarchal blessing to the Church History Library before it becomes available electronically.

 It may be that your blessing has not yet been submitted to the Church History Library.
-If you have received your blessing within the last two years, please check with the patriarch.
+If you have received your blessing within the last two years, please check with your patriarch.

-Additionally, depending on the circumstances in which your requested blessing was given and recorded, a copy may not be in our collection.
-For example, patriarchal blessings were not recorded in Scandinavia until after 1849.
-In our process of careful research and verification, we will make every effort to locate a copy of the blessing you request.
+In our process of careful research and verification, we will make every effort to locate a copy of the blessings you request.